Is Mortgage Lifter Tomato Determinate Or Indeterminate: Grower’s Guide

 How Tall Does The Mortgage Lifter Tomato Plant Grow?

-The Mortgage Lifter tomato plant can reach a height of 6-8 feet, so make sure to provide adequate support for its growth.
+The Mortgage Lifter tomato plant can reach 6-8 feet tall, so make sure to provide adequate support for its growth.

 How Long Does It Take For Mortgage Lifter Tomatoes To Ripen?

-On average, it takes around 80-85 days for Mortgage Lifter tomatoes to ripen from the time of transplanting.
-However, factors like temperature and growing conditions can affect the ripening time.
+On average, it takes 80-85 days for Mortgage Lifter tomatoes to ripen from transplanting.
+However, factors such as temperature and growing conditions can affect ripening time.

 How Big Are The Mortgage Lifter Tomatoes?